On the spectrum of the periodic focusing Zakharov-Shabat operator: Examples

 \subsection{Piecewise continuous potentials}

 As a second example, we look at whether the assumptions in Theorem~\ref{c:mainresult} are necessary or merely sufficient.
 To this end, suppose that the potential is only piecewise smooth.
 That is $q$ and $q'$ have finite left and right limits for all $x$, and finitely many jump discontinuities on any bounded interval.
-Specifically, we consider the $2$-periodic extension of the signum function \be q(x) = \text{sgn}(x) := \,, \ee where $x \in [-1, 1)$.
+Specifically, we consider the $2$-periodic extension of the signum function \be q(x) = \text{sgn}(x) := \ee where $x \in [-1, 1)$.
 In this case the potential has a jump discontinuity, and therefore the hypotheses of Lemma~\ref{l:bound2} are not satisfied.

-The analytically calculated Floquet discriminant is given by~\eqref{e:discrimpiece}, and the numerically computed Lax spectrum of the ZS scattering problem~\eqref{e:zs} for the potential~\eqref{e:signum} is shown in Figure~\ref{f:5}.
-In this example, the Floquet eigenvalues arise in symmetric quartets due to the symmetry of the potential \eqref{e:signum} (in this case, odd and real).
+On the other hand, the analytically calculated Floquet discriminant is given by~\eqref{e:discrimpiece}, and the numerically computed Lax spectrum of the ZS system~\eqref{e:zs} for the potential~\eqref{e:signum} is shown in Fig.~\ref{f:5} below.
+In this example, the Floquet eigenvalues arise in symmetric quartets due to the symmetry of the potential \eqref{e:signum} (specifically, odd and real).

-In this case, one could consider a bound on the imaginary component of the eigenvalue similar to \eqref{e:maininequality}, but obtained using the numerically calculated eigenvalues at $\epsilon=1$, and then examine how the spectrum changes as a function of~$\epsilon$.
-The numerical results indicate that, while the spectrum is still confined to a region of the complex plane similar to \eqref{e:eigenvalue_set}, the size of the region is no longer simply proportional to~$\epsilon$.
-Indeed, a numerical study shown in Fig.~\ref{f:5} (right) suggests that, for complex spectral bands emanating from the real $z$-axis with $\Re z > 0$ one has $\sup_{\nu \in \Real} |\Im z(\nu)| = O(\epsilon^{\alpha})$ as $\epsilon \downarrow 0$, with $\alpha = 0.367$. (see Fig.~\ref{f:5}).
+In this case, one could consider a bound on the imaginary component of the eigenvalue similar to \eqref{e:maininequality}, but obtained using the numerically calculated eigenvalues at $\ep=1$, and then examine (numerically) how the spectrum changes as a function of $\ep$.
+The numerical results indicate that, while the spectrum is still confined to a region of the complex plane similar to~\eqref{e:eigenvalue_set}, the size of the region is no longer simply proportional to $\ep$.
+Indeed, a numerical study shown in Fig.~\ref{f:5} (right) suggests that one has $\max_{\nu\in [0,2\pi/L)}|\Re z(\nu)||\Im z(\nu)| = O(\epsilon^{\alpha})$ as $\epsilon \downarrow 0$, with $\alpha = 0.784<1$ (see Fig.~\ref{f:5}).
 (Whereas, if the potential satisfied the hypotheses of Corollary~\ref{c:mainresult}, one would have $\alpha=1$.)
-Nonetheless, the numerical results clearly show that the spectrum tends to the real and imaginary axes in the limit $\epsilon\downarrow 0$.
+Nonetheless, the numerical results clearly indicate that the spectrum tends to the real and imaginary axes in the limit $\ep\downarrow 0$.
+An interesting future direction would be to find $\alpha$ rigorously for piecewise continuous potentials.
+Similar results are also obtained for potentials with steps of arbitrary magnitude (owing to the invariant properties of the scattering problem under scaling transformations) as well as for potentials with asymmetric steps (e.g., $q(x) = 0$ for $x<0$ and $q(x) = 1$ for $x>0$).
+A detailed discussion is omitted for brevity.